cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 Relevant Metabase Concepts:

+- `Question` - Visualizations of analysis concepts
+- `Dashboard` - Comprised of `Question`s and text tiles
-- `Collection` - Created for each agency, in the previous section
+- `Collection` - An agency-specific 'folder' within Metabase where agency `Question`s and `Dashboard`s live.
+Created is explained in the previous documetnation  section.
+Permission layers are added at the Collection level.

+### Duplicating an existing dashboard

-The easiest way to create a new dashboard for an agency in Metabase is to duplicate an existing existing dashboard into the new agency's `Collection`, created in the previous section.
-By duplicating the dashboard into the privacy-protected collection, you are ensuring that only representatives from that agency (and internal staff) are able to view the data.
+The easiest way to create a new dashboard for an agency in Metabase is to duplicate an existing dashboard into the new agency's `Collection`, created in the previous documentation section.
+By duplicating the dashboard into the permission-protected collection, you are ensuring that only representatives from that agency (and internal staff) are able to view the data.

-At this time there are two different types of agency dashboards: those that use flat-fare fare formats and those that use variable-fare fare formats.
+At this time there are two different types of agency dashboards: those that use flat fare formats and those that use variable fare formats.
 There are currently none that use both.
-These differences impact a few questions within the dashboards, but the majority is the same.
+These differences impact a few questions within the dashboards, but the majority of the dashboards is the same.
 Some dashboards do have custom questions as requested by agencies.

 Good source dashboards for copying: